-- About 90% of people with CKD are not aware of their condition
+- About 90% of people with CKD are not aware of their condition.
+1

-- Early CKD has no signs or symptoms
+- Early CKD often has no signs or symptoms.

 The National Kidney Foundation of Michigan and the Michigan Department of Health & Human services present the Michigan Chronic Kidney Disease Prevention Strategy 2021-2026 (pdf).
 The latest plan focuses on kidney disease prevention, early detection, and management and control efforts across Michigan.